TVersluijs/RGEE_Snowmelt/README.md

 * Date of snowmelt, and average NDSI, NDVI and NDMI within a small shapefile (<50km2)
 	* Script 05

-* Date of snowmelt, and average NDSI, NDVI and NDMI at subareas located within a small shapefile area (<50km2)
+* Date of snowmelt, Fractional Snowcover (FSC) and average NDSI, NDVI and NDMI at subareas located within a small shapefile area (<50km2)
 	* Script 06

 * Date of snowmelt, and average NDSI, NDVI and NDMI at multiple point locations (with or without buffer) located within a small shapefile area (<50km2)